SciTools/iris/docs/src/techpapers/netcdf_io.rst

 ^^^^^^^^^^^^^^^^^^^^

 There are three context manangers within :data:`iris.fileformats.netcdf.loader.CHUNK_CONTROL`.
-The most basic is :method:`iris.fileformats.netcdf.loader.CHUNK_CONTROL.set()`.
+The most basic is :meth:`iris.fileformats.netcdf.loader.CHUNK_CONTROL.set()`.
 This allows you to specify the chunksize for each dimension, and to specify a var_name specifically to change.

 Using ``-1`` in place of a chunksize will ensure the chunksize stays the same